Overview of IONM Fellowship Program at Stanford

 Fellows are also required to participate in clinical research.
 Stanfords IONM group is one of the leaders in the nation, promoting the use of IONM in a variety of surgical and endovascular cases and laying the platform for research and advancement in the field.

 SUMC is a busy tertiary referral center, with over 600 inpatient beds.
 The IONM group works closely with surgeons, anesthesiologists, interventional neuroradiologists, and other staff across multiple disciplines with the common goal of optimizing patient postoperative outcomes.

-We are now accepting applications for the 2021-2022 year.
+We are now accepting applications for the 2022-2023 year or later.
 If you are interested in applying to our Clinical Neurophysiology Intraoperative Neurophysiologic Monitoring Fellowship, we request a cover letter outlining your career goals and interest in pursuing an IONM fellowship, a minimum of three letters of recommendation, a copy of your CV, and a completed application form.
 General information about the three Clinical Neurophysiology tracks offered at Stanford (IONM, Epilepsy/EEG, and Neuromuscular/EMG) may be found in our application letter.

 2013-2014 Forough Ghavami, DO

 2014-2015 Gowri Lakshminarayan, MD

 2015-2016 Orhan Bican, MD

 2020-2021 Shahla Moghbel, DO

 2021-2022 Thomas Hirschauer, MD, PhD